-Bruna Rangel Lima Pulls Down Watermelon Bikini To Show Off Cleavage In Latest Instagram Pic
+Bruna Rangel Lima Tugs At Watermelon-Themed Bikini Top To Show Off Cleavage In Latest Instagram Pic

-Instagram model Bruna Rangel Lima wowed her 4.1 million followers with her recent bikini post.
-Wearing a watermelon bikini top, she captioned the image, “One in a melon.”
+Instagram model Bruna Rangel Lima wowed her 4.1 million followers with her most recent bikini post.
+Wearing a watermelon-printed bikini top, she added a punny caption.

-The first image in the set showed a close up of Bruna as she tugged at her swimwear.
-The pale pink bikini top featured a watermelon pattern, complete with the red flesh of the fruit as well as black seeds and a green rind.
-Thin green straps held the bikini in place as Bruna pulled down her top to reveal more of her cleavage.
+The first image in the set showed a close-up of Bruna as she tugged at her swimwear.
+The pale pink bikini top featured a watermelon print, complete with the red flesh of the fruit as well as black seeds and a green rind.
+Thin green straps held the top in place as Bruna pulled on it to reveal more of her cleavage.

-The bikini bottoms had the image of a strawberry, the colors exactly matched the top, and the straps sat high on her hips.
+The bikini bottoms sported the image of a strawberry, and the colors matched the top, with straps sitting high on her hips.
 Red piping ran around the edges of the pink swimwear.

-Bruna’s golden hair was straightened and fell down over one shoulder.
-Neutral colored eyeshadow was worn to highlight her eyes.
+Bruna’s golden hair was straightened and fell over one shoulder.
+Neutral-colored eyeshadow seemingly highlighted her eyes.
 It also appeared that the model wore plenty of black mascara and dark eyeliner.
-Blusher was applied over her high cheekbones.
+Blush was apparently applied over her high cheekbones.
 Her lipstick matched the colors worn on her eyes and she pouted at the camera as she posed.

 In the photoshoot, Bruna was standing in a kitchen.
 Behind her, a bright green backsplash was prominent.
-Above it, what appeared to be white cabinets were also dominant.
+Above it, what appeared to be white cabinets were also visible.
 To one side of the celebrity, a clear jar sat on a wooden chopping board.

-The second image saw Bruna with her hands resting on the countertop as she jutted her curvaceous hips to the side.
+The second image saw Bruna with her hands resting on the countertop as she cocked one curvaceous hip to the side.
 On her upper arm, a small tattoo of a butterfly could be seen.

 As soon as Bruna posted the images, her followers were quick to respond.
 Within six hours, the set had garnered more than 79,000 likes and hundreds of comments.